 Press release on Foreign Ministry Collegium meeting

-The results of the discussion were documented in the resolution adopted by the Collegium.
+The results of the discussion are included in a resolution adopted by the collegium.